ON THIS PAGE

 allow-configuration

-statement.[edit system login class configure-only-system-services] user@host# set allow-configuration "system services"
+statement:[edit system login class configure-only-system-services] user@host# set allow-configuration "system services"

 Example 5

-To create a login class that allows the user full permissions
+To create a login class that allows the user full permissions for all commands and

 hierarchy level:

-Set the user’s login class permission bit to
+Set the user’s login class permissions to

 all